maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 >
 > **Tip:** You call variables from the main script if you put a triple brackets between the name of the variable like this: `{{{S_PointLimit}}}`.
 But with this method you can't manipulate them (like doing calculation, modification).
 See below to know how to do it properly.

-### Sending ManiaScript script variables to the ManiaScript Manialink variables and vice versa
+### Sending ManiaScript script vars to ManiaScript Manialink vars
 First you need to know that the script of the gamemode and the manialink inside are two separate layers which don't communicate between them initially.
 The script is run on the server while the manialink is read locally on the computer of the player.
 To make it so, you need to use a "new" type of variable which will be read by the script and the manialink.

 It works like an "input/output" system in simple language.
 In a logic sense, you must create first an "output" variable, symbolized with the parameter `netwrite` in ManiaScript.
 This parameter tell that the variable will register/put a value to send to the other layer (the script or the manialink):